Laos: Cinema

-Since the founding of the Lao PDR in 1975, very few films have been made in Laos.
-The first feature-length film made after the monarchy was abolished is Gun Voice from the Plain of Jars, directed by Somchith Pholsena in 1983, although its release was prevented by a censorship board.
-One of the first commercial feature-length films was Sabaidee Luang Prabang, made in 2008.
-The 2017 documentary feature film Blood Road was predominantly shot and produced in Laos with assistance from the Lao government, it was recognised with a News and Documentary Emmy Award in 2018.
+The first feature-length film made after the monarchy was abolished is Gun Voice from the Plain of Jars directed by Somchith Pholsena in 1983 and its release was prevented by a censorship board.
+A commercial feature-length film was Sabaidee Luang Prabang, made in 2008.
+The 2017 documentary feature film Blood Road was predominantly shot and produced in Laos with assistance from the Lao government.
+It was recognised with a News and Documentary Emmy Award in 2018.

 Australian filmmaker Kim Mordount's first feature film was made in Laos and features a Laotian cast speaking their native language.
 Entitled The Rocket, the film appeared at the 2013 Melbourne International Film Festival and won three awards at the Berlin International Film Festival.
-One production company's film that has succeeded to produce Lao feature films and gain international recognition is Lao New Wave Cinema's At the Horizon, directed by Anysay Keola, that was screened at the OzAsia Film Festival and Lao Art Media's Chanthaly (Lao: ຈັນທະລີ) directed by Mattie Do, which was screened at the 2013 Fantastic Fest.
+Examples of Lao feature films that have received international recognition include Lao New Wave Cinema's At the Horizon, directed by Anysay Keola, which was screened at the OzAsia Film Festival, and Lao Art Media's Chanthaly (Lao: ຈັນທະລີ), directed by Mattie Do, which was screened at the 2013 Fantastic Fest.
 In September 2017, Laos submitted Dearest Sister (Lao: ນ້ອງຮັກ), Mattie Do's second feature film, to the 90th Academy Awards (or the Oscars) for consideration for Best Foreign Language Film, marking the country's first submission for the Oscars.

 As of 2018, Laos has three theatres dedicated to showing films.

 Festivals

-There are some public holidays, festivities and ceremonies in Laos.
+There are public holidays, festivities and ceremonies in Laos.